Click the logo to see the Outdoor Hawaiʻi homepage.

 The Hawaiian Islands are the most remote destination in the world, with pristine oceans, miles of beaches, a mix of urban landscape and wilderness, and a rich culture that guides how best to experience Hawaiʻi unique environment in a way that ensures it will be around for future generations to enjoy.

-Choose an activity to learn more about the licenses and permits required to explore Hawaiʻi.
+Choose an activity to learn more about the most common licenses, permits, and forms needed to explore Hawaiʻi.

 Visit a State Park